 Our visualiser Rachel had the task of organising this vast collection of content into a coherent design.
 Drafts were drawn and drawn again, until a final design was ready for inking at the Cobweb offices in Fareham, Hampshire.

 This epic mural took Rachel and fellow scribe, Sam, a day and a half to complete.
-But the whole effort was documented by Cobweb in four minutes of (soon to be available) time-lapse video.
+But you can watch the whole process, here, squeezed into just two minutes!

 Cobweb's Mark Terry, who had previously worked with us on the Guardian Sustainable Business Awards animations, was particularly impressed with Rachel and Sam's attention to detail; managing to capture individual team members, moments from their visual thinking workshop, and the essence of Cobweb's culture.